 There is a kind of novel, generally speaking written in the wake of Sebald, that includes images but doesn’t use them in particularly interesting ways.
-I discuss a few of them elsewhere in this project, including Jonathan Safran Foer’s Extremely Loud and Incredibly Close and Jesse Ball’s Silence Once Begun.
-Here I want to look at three: Ben Lerner’s 10:04, Elizabeth McKenzie’s The Portable Veblen, and Claudia Rankine’s Don’t Let Me Be Lonely, to try to justify what I mean by uninteresting.
+Here I want to look at three: Ben Lerner’s 10:04 and Elizabeth McKenzie’s The Portable Veblen, and Claudia Rankine’s Don’t Let Me Be Lonely, to try to justify what I mean by uninteresting.

 It is typical of the current reception of images in fiction that many reviews of Lerner’s book didn’t even mention that it is illustrated, but the critics who didn’t mention the illustrations weren’t entirely wrong: there aren’t may pictures, and some are inessential to a responsive reading of the book.
 The pictures vary widely in purpose and in attachment to the text, but I think a comment Jesse Ball made to an interviewer fits Lerner’s approach in 10:04: Ball said something like “I suppose I don’t trust images.”

 There are long passages in 10:04 about visual art, including thoughtful reviews of Judd’s installation in Marfa and Christian Marclay’s The Clock (p.
 52); they show that the author (and his narrator) has spent a long time thinking and looking at visual art.
 And yet the images are used in such simple ways that there is hardly a reason to look at them.
 The first two images in the book are translucent hands: one from Jules Bastien-Lepage’s Joan of Arc, and the other of Michael J. Fox in Back to the Future.